 Does a balance transfer affect my company’s credit profile?

-Although a balance transfer won’t lower your credit score directly, it can affect your credit profile.
+Although a balance transfer won’t lower your business credit score directly, it can affect your credit profile.
 When you open a new account, the age of your credit (amount of time your accounts have been open), decreases.
 That can negatively affect your credit score, since a higher account age counts favorably on your report.

 On the other hand, if a balance transfer enables you to pay down debt faster, your credit utilization ratio (how much credit you have access to versus how much you’re using) will improve.